ICE / Hybrid / PHEV / EV?

 Level 1: This is the standard 120V that is EVERYWHERE in Canada.
 Every block heater plugin, and every garage already has the ability to charge an EV – zero additional expense needed.
 This is the slowest charging method – adding between 5-8km/hr.
 For those with short commutes, this may be sufficient.

 Level 3: These are the public chargers that make long distance driving in an EV a breeze.
-They can provide upwards of 500km/hr charge speeds on empty batteries, slowing down as the battery fills up.
-Typically it will take 20-40 minutes to rapidly recharge a compatible EV so that it is ready to continue on its journey.
+They can provide an amazing 1600km/hr charge speeds on empty batteries, slowing down as the battery fills up.
+Typically it will take 15-40 minutes to rapidly recharge a compatible EV so that it is ready to continue on its journey.
 Tesla’s implementation is called a Supercharger.
 Other EVs usually use CHAdeMO or CCS stations.

 What EVs are available in Alberta?

 There is a wide variety of plug-in and full electric cars driving on roads year-round in Alberta.